The Psychedelic Explorers embody these four key macro trends:

 Mushrooming the experience economy

 The phenomenon already underway in the scientific, mental health, and investment communities has the potential to be a game-changer, with some deeming this period a “Psychedelic Renaissance.”
-In the 1990s, the FDA gradually began loosening 1960s restrictions around scientific research, and a new generation of scientists quietly began investigating psychedelics’ therapeutic benefits.
+In the 1990s, the FDA gradually began loosening 1960srestrictions around scientific research, and a new generation of scientists quietly began investigating psychedelics’ therapeutic benefits.
 The past 30 years have led to significant progress, and some of these substances are much closer to attaining common use than many may realize.
-Ketamine gained approval for treatment-resistant depression in 2019, and hundreds of ketamine clinics are operating in the US today, with some companies offering at-home services.
-In Canada, both psilocybin and MDMA have recently been approved for medicinal use.
-Other countries are not far behind, with clinical trials for these and other substances such as LSD, Ayahuasca, and others) underway.
+Ketamine gained approval for treatment-resistant depression in 2019, and an estimated 600 Ketamine clinics are operating in the US today, with some companies offering at-home services.
+In Canada, both Psilocybin and MDMA have recently been approved for medicinal use.
+Other countries are not far behind, with clinical trials for these and other substances (e.g., LSD, Ayahuasca, and others) underway.
 Proposed medicines are making their way through the FDA approval process and some may be approved for treatments in clinical settings in the US as early as 2023.

 The Explorers are aware of this pending boon, with many having already trodden down various paths for exploring psychedelic experiences.
 As our ability to journey through the outer world has become constrained, this group has instead chosen to explore the vast inner realm.
-Those who have already taken a trip report that psychedelic use generally enhanced their sense of health and wellbeing, especially when contrasted with impacts from tobacco, alcohol, and other types of drugs.
+Those who have already taken a trip report that psychedelic use generally enhanced their sense of health and wellbeing, especially when contrasted with impacts from other types of drugs, tobacco, and alcohol.

 “Lockdown was tough for a lot of reasons, especially socially.
 It forced me to get a little more experimental.”